 2016 has been a heck of a year for landlords, and there are still 4.5 months to go.
 The latest is the revision of the government’s energy efficiency policy for landlords.
-It’ss be illegal for landlords to rent any property that doesn’t meet Band E energy requirements come 2018.
+It’s illegal for landlords to rent any property that doesn’t meet Band E energy requirements come 2018.
 Furthermore, they won’t get any help paying for improvements either.

 The government believes its stance on financial support is reasonable.
-Not only will the changes save landlords money in the long-run, but landlords, typically, also have enough equity to cover the upfront costs.
+Not only will the changes save landlords money in the long run, but landlords typically also have enough equity to cover the upfront costs.

 What are the costs?

 Estimates vary.
-Government is capping costs at £5000.
+The government is capping costs at £5000.
 However, it’s expected that most landlords will only have to pay in the region of £1800 to bring their properties up to scratch.
 The biggest cost is replacing old boilers with new, more energy-efficient models.
 Cost estimates for this are between £2500 and £3900.

 Other likely improvements include adding or enhancing insulation, for example, filling cavity walls.
 The cost for this is expected to be around £500.